What is Child Support?

 Child support is designed to provide the children with a comfortable standard of living comparable to the life they knew before the separation or divorce.
 It helps protect them from the financial impact that normally occurs during a separation or divorce, helping cover all major living expenses such as shelter, food, clothing, and necessities the children had during the time their parents were together.
 It will also cover any other expenses needed to help care for the children including travel costs, car maintenance, household expenses, utilities, and cleaning supplies.

 What is Not Covered by Child Support?

 While most child support laws vary by each state, payments generally do not cover education expenses, extracurricular activities and uninsured medical costs.
 This can be altered if it is specifically outlined in the agreement following the settlement.
-With the assistance of an attorney, parents can negotiate and finalize what other essentials will be covered by the child support payments.
+With the assistance of an attorney, parents can negotiate and finalize what other essentials will be covered by the payments.

 Modification of Child Support

 Modifications of child support can be filed at any point there are changes to the noncustodial parent’s circumstances.
 For instance, if there is a change in the noncustodial parent’s income of more than 10 percent, then a modification can be filed.
 Larger expenses such as medical care may also be a reason for a modification.
 A modification may also be made if there is a permanent change in the amount of visitation that occurs during the week.
 To modify the support, a petition must be filed in the circuit court of the county where the custodial parent resides or the county where the support order was issued.

 A custodial parent can contact the Child Support Enforcement Division of the Alabama Department of Human Resources (CSED) if there are issues with receiving the ordered child support.
 The CSED is responsible for enforcing a child support order if a custodial parent needs help.
 Any parent who is having problems with late payments or not receiving payments should contact an attorney and/or the CSED.

 Termination of Child Support